QualityLorenz/RockPaperScissors_Mhoreth_Lkreisma/README.md

 ## 📄 License

-Free to use for educational purposes.
-Feel free to modify or extend.
+!
+This Project was for educational Purpose !

 ---